 Fundamental Cost of Manufacturing

 The company’s manufacturing cost is driven by the raw material, product processing, expense and yields or finished products.
 The raw material includes the cost of the material itself as well as the different tests conducted to ensure the formulation content, safety and effectiveness.
-One can achieve cost savings by working with reliable suppliers that have known and established testing methods.
-By collaborating with a reliable vendor, one can reduce the cost of testing which would then lead to increased lead-time, lower inventory level, free up working capital and lower holding costs such as insurances and taxes among others.
+It is possible to achieve cost savings by working with reliable suppliers that have known and established testing methods.
+By collaborating with a reliable vendor, one can reduce the cost of testing and in turn, increase lead-time, lower inventory level, free up working capital, and lower holding costs such as insurances and taxes.

-A large multi-national pharmaceutical company certified Capsugel as a vendor.
-It then took advantage of Capsugel’s testing services, which later on resulted to the company saving up to $119k annual for testing of raw materials.
-This also includes services such as sample collection, inventory savings and testing expense.
+A large multi-national pharmaceutical company certified Capsugel as a vendor before taking advantage of it’s testing services.
+In time, this collaboration saved the company up to $119k a year on the testing of raw materials (including services such as sample collection, inventory savings and testing expense).

 A New Look on Capsule Filling – Speed vs. Yields

-“Time is money” certainly holds true in whatever business or industry one belongs to.
-In order to deliver one’s product, the company has to pay for its facilities, which not only include the place but also labor and utilities, the cost of which can fluctuate depending on the volume produced not to mention insurance and other fixed costs.
-When more products are produced, the cost is reduced even when one is using the same equipment and number of working employees.
-That said, the time to manufacture goods can be broken into 2 variables – uptime and equipment throughput.
+“Time is money” holds true no matter the business or industry.
+To deliver a product, the company has to pay for its facilities, which not only include the place but also labor and utilities (the cost of which can fluctuate depending on the volume produced), not to mention insurance and other fixed costs.
+As production increases, the cost reduces even when the equipment and number of working employees remains the same.
+The time taken to manufacture goods can be broken into 2 variables – uptime and equipment throughput.

-Despite the correlation of speed and cost, increasing production yield has still been the company’s main objective.
-This is understandable as in the capsule filling industry, filling the capsules accounts for the cost of the company and not the empty capsules.
-Increasing the yield produced would result to reduced losses of materials as well time and energy.
-Even a small increase in the yield production can have a significant impact to the company financially.
+Despite the correlation between speed and cost, increasing production yield has remained the company’s main objective.
+This is understandable because, in the capsule filling industry, filling the capsules accounts for the cost of the company and not the empty capsules.
+Increasing the yield produced would cause reductions in losses of materials as well time and energy.
+Even a small increase in the yield production can have a significant impact on the company financially.

-In a review conducted by the Capsugel Technical Service team, an increase of 2/3 yield resulted to an incremental 2 to 4%.
-Although some changes are conducted using complex solutions, the majority saw the importance of training personnel as well as maintenance of the filling equipment.
+In a review conducted by the Capsugel Technical Service team, an increase of 2/3 yield resulted in an increment of 2 to 4%.
+Although some changes were conducted using complex solutions, the majority were based on the importance of training personnel and maintenance of the filling equipment.

-Company X has been experiencing problems with their joined capsules wherein an internal inspection shows that the problem was with one of its equipment.
-The internal inspection causes loss of production time as well as consistent low yield.
-Upon inspection of the Capsugel Technical Service, a recommendation was made where the counter bearing height was adjusted together with the timing of the movement.
-This reduced poor joining capsules and resolved the problem.
-Internal inspection was eliminated and yield increased to 8%, where the company realized a $94k annual cost savings from one product alone.
+Company X had been experiencing problems with their joined capsules; an internal inspection revealed that the problem was with one piece of equipment.
+Following inspection of the Capsugel Technical Service (which caused loss of production time and consistent low yield), a recommendation was made that the counter bearing height be adjusted together with the timing of the movement.
+This reduced the output of poor joining capsules and resolved the problem.
+Internal inspection was eliminated and yield increased to 8%; the company saw a $94k annual cost saving from one product alone.

 Increasing Speed to Increase Profit

-This report supports the conclusion that improving the capsule filling efficiency is not a total waste of time for companies.
-The combined savings exceeded that of the cost spent on empty capsules used for managed projects.
-Particularly, increase in machine speed caused 61% impact to the company’s finances.
+This report supports the conclusion that improving the capsule filling efficiency is not a waste of time.
+The combined savings exceeded the cost spent on empty capsules used for managed projects.
+Of particular note, increase in machine speed had a 61% impact on the company’s finances.
 At an individual level, an increase in the machine speed would yield an average of 14k capsules/hour.

 Company X invited Capsugel to look at their capsule filling operation.
-The company has been running below the rated speed for their machine.
-The factor that limits the production increase was the non-separation of the capsule when the machine runs in high speed.
-Upon inspection, the team discovered that the vacuum pump was not the right size resulting in the separation problem.
-When the problem was corrected, the machine speed was increased to 83% resulting to savings of $365k annually for the company.
+The company had been running below the rated speed for their machine.
+The factor that was limiting the production increase was a lack of separation of the capsule when the machine was running at high speed.
+Upon inspection, the team discovered that the vacuum pump was not the right size and that this was the cause of the separation problem.
+When the problem was corrected, the machine speed was increased to 83% resulting in annual savings of $365k.

-Nowadays, companies are discovering how higher throughput can have a bigger influence to the company’s financial welfare.
-Although a higher throughput enables the company to make better use of the labor and utilities available, it also maximizes the capacity enabling increased profit for the company without having to shell out additional capital to purchase new equipment.
+Nowadays, companies are discovering how higher throughput can have a greater influence on the company’s financial welfare.
+Higher throughput enables the company to make better use of the labor and utilities available; it also maximizes the capacity, enabling increased profit for the company without the need for shelling out additional capital to purchase new equipment.

 Reducing Downtime Increase Profitability

-Data collected show that reduced downtime results to better savings for the company.
-Although the numbers only reflect a downtime of 1 to 2 hours, this may not really reflect the real impact that reduced downtime to the company’s financial welfare.
-In the following case study, it was noted that downtime could be lessened through implementing preventative maintenance.
+Data analyses have shown that reduced downtime results in greater savings for the company.
+The numbers only reflect a downtime of 1 to 2 hours, which may not really reflect the real impact that reduced downtime can have on a company’s financial welfare.
+In the following case study, it was noted that downtime could be reduced through the implementation of preventative maintenance.

-Company J has been experiencing plenty of downtimes due to the sticking problem of one of their products.
-The company explained that due to the sticking problem, the machine parts are cleaned frequently to avoid any problems with the capsule fitting resulting to downtimes and production delays.
-To solve this issue, the Capsugel team designed an ejection brush cleaning system to remove the build-ups in the machine, while it is running.
-This results to lower downtime for the company and a savings of $32k annually.
+Company J has been experiencing lots of downtime due to a sticking problem with one of their products.
+The company explained that due to the sticking problem, the machine parts must be cleaned frequently to avoid any problems with the capsule fitting, resulting in high downtime and production delays.
+To solve this issue, the Capsugel team designed an ejection brush cleaning system to remove the build-ups in the machine, whilst it is running.
+This has resulted in less downtime for the company and a saving of $32k annually.

 Quality Design and Its Impact

-To ensure the best productivity result, it is important to think and plan especially during the initial phase.
-In order to build a quality product, one must optimize to avoid any problems during the delivery of the product to the end consumer.
-The concept known as “Quality by Design” is a popular one and is considered as the foundation of the Six Sigma Methodologies.
-Pioneered by Mr. Joseph Juran, it asserts that one can plan quality and that the problems that one faces are related to how quality was planned during the initial stage.
+To ensure the best productivity result, it is important to plan ahead, especially during the initial phase of design.
+In order to build a quality product, there are numerous issues that must be considered at the beginning of the process to avoid any problems during the delivery of the product to the end consumer.
+The concept, known as “quality by design”, is a popular one; it is thought to be the foundation of the Six Sigma Methodologies.
+Pioneered by Mr Joseph Juran, the Six Sigma Methodologies asserts that quality can be planned and that any problems that are faced are related to how quality was planned during the initial stage.

-In order to achieve capsule filling efficiency through Quality by Design, it is important to consider the equipment and the dosing formula used.
-Each formula has its own features, benefits as well as limitations.
-Efficiency and profitability then lies between the equipment, formula and the capsule.
-By understanding the formula and its characteristics as well as its effects on the equipment, one would be able to prevent any potential problems.
-For example, one would find a sticky powder would not work with a tamping technology, as due to its stickiness, it is hard to compact.
-There are times when the powder flow characteristics do not match with the equipment and as such, it might be prudent to use the Six Sigma method to adjust the outcome.
+In order to achieve capsule filling efficiency through Quality by Design, it is important to consider the equipment and the dosing formula.
+Each formula has its own features and benefits, as well as limitations.
+Efficiency and profitability then lies with the equipment, formula and the capsule.
+By understanding the formula and its characteristics and its potential effects on the equipment, it is possible to prevent any problems.
+For example, a sticky powder would not work with tamping technology because the stickiness makes it difficult to compact.
+There are times when the powder flow characteristics do not match with the equipment and in such cases, it might be prudent to use the Six Sigma method to adjust the outcome.

-A tablet manufacturer has been receiving several complaints about the bitter taste of a capsule that the company has been producing.
-During the manufacturing stage, it was found out that the capsules were joined poorly and the bitter powder coated the segments of the tamping machine.
-Analyzing further, the company discovered that the sticky and gritty powder was not compacted properly resulting to failure in the desired weight and the capsules were then filled with more granules.
-This results to powder loss and the residual powder in the segment causes the bitter taste.
-To resolve this issue, the team adjusted the equipment for it to have a better fit reducing the powder loss.
-As a result, the yield increased up to 10% as cleaning time was reduced and as the machine speed is increased to 25% without sacrificing the weight, realizing extra savings for the company.
+A tablet manufacturer had been receiving several complaints about the bitter taste of a capsule that the company was producing.
+During the manufacturing stage, it was found out that the capsules were joined poorly and as such, the bitter powder coated the segments of the tamping machine.
+Further analysis revealed that the sticky and gritty powder was not compacted properly, resulting in failure to reach the desired weight and the capsules being filled with more granules.
+This caused powder loss and the residual powder in the segment caused the bitter taste.
+To resolve this issue, the team adjusted the equipment so that it had a better fit, reducing the powder loss.
+As a result, the yield increased by up to 10% as cleaning time was reduced and the machine speed was increased to 25% without sacrificing the weight.
 Savings were up to nearly $1M and complaints received have dropped significantly.

 Measurement – Why it is Crucial for a Company’s Success

 Lord William Thomson Kelvin said, “If you cannot measure it, you cannot improve it.”
-This quote does not only apply to science but also applies to today’s businesses.
-Knowing how to measure the driving force behind one’s business is the key to increasing profit.
+This quote does not only apply to science but also to today’s businesses.
+Knowing how to measure the driving force behind a business is the key to increasing profit.

-Capsugel has developed a comprehensive report, which shows the impact of adjustment to increasing efficiency and overall savings for the company.
-Before, manufacturing companies concentrate on machine-related-end-points such as waste and downtime, nowadays, by following the report and adjusting these metrics, one would be able to see real-world cost impact.
-Companies are now in a better position to plan and place these safeguards to protect and increase their productivity.
+Capsugel has developed a comprehensive report, which shows the impact of adjustment on increasing efficiency and overall savings for a company.
+Before, manufacturing companies would concentrate on machine-related end-points such as waste and downtime, nowadays, by following the report and adjusting these metrics, a real world cost impact can be seen.
+Companies are now in a better position to plan and put these safeguards in place to protect and increase their productivity.

-Company Y has been experiencing several defects after encapsulation.
-The team quickly identified the problem that caused the defects, which is the excessive wear of the machine’s segments.
-By presenting the report, the team was able to provide the manufacturer with cost- benefit analysis of replacing the worn out piece(s).
-The cost of replacing the worn out equipment is much cheaper than the current loss that the company expects.
+Company Y had been experiencing several defects after encapsulation.
+The team quickly identified the problem that caused the defects, which was excessive wear of the machine’s segments.
+By presenting the report, the team was able to provide the manufacturer with a cost- benefit analysis of replacing the worn out piece(s).
+The cost of replacing the worn out equipment was much less than the loss that the company was suffering.